Best Legal UK Forex/CFD Brokers & Trading Platforms

 The most important regulatory body in charge of regulating Forex brokers in the UK is the Financial Conduct Authority (FCA).
 The FCA is an agency which is independent from other administrative bodies and is tasked with overseeing the legality of all UK financial companies as well as individual investors who participate in Forex trading.

-List of Forex Brokers accepting traders from UK:
+List of Forex/CFD Brokers accepting UK traders:

 The agency was established by the UK parliament in 2012 and was given the responsibility to apply and implement the Government’s legal guidelines and procedures to make sure that both the macroeconomic and microeconomic aspects of regulating different financial markets are overseen in greater detail.
 Joining the FCA in watching over UK’s financial markets are the Bank of England and the Prudential Regulatory Authority (PRA).
 The PRA is basically owned by the Bank of England and is more of a quasi-governmental body since the Bank of England is independent from the Government of the UK.